staking-foundation/docs/docs/02-participants.md

 Stakers deposit ETH to obtain divETH, which automatically accrues staking rewards.

 Anyone can become a Staker with no minimum ETH requirement.
-Stakers depositing ETH to the Diva smart contract will instantly receive tradable recpeit token called divETH 1:1 representing their reward-accruing deposit.
+Stakers depositing ETH to the Diva smart contract will instantly receive tradable receipt token called divETH 1:1 representing their reward-accruing deposit.

 Stakers will usually see their divETH balance increase daily as it generates staking rewards. divETH uses a [rebasing mechanism](04-lsd.md) that updates its balance in the user wallet automatically to reflect the accrued rewards.
 1 divETH can be redeemed for 1 ETH at any time by requesting a withdrawal from the Diva Smart Contract.